 The end result is that you can be assured that a lawyer who is board certified has the experience and knowledge required to be able to say they are a “specialist”.
 As with anything else, you are going to pay more for a specialist.
 Think of doctors; a cardiologist charges more than a GP.

 This one is a little more difficult to assess.
-You obviously want a lawyer who is respected by other lawyers, and the courts.
-That way you know they are going to listen to what they have to say; that doesn’t mean they are always going to agree, but they are going to consider it, because they know the lawyer knows what they are talking about.
+You obviously want a lawyer who is respected by other lawyers and the courts.
+That way you know they are going to listen to what they have to say.
+That doesn’t mean they are always going to agree, but they are going to consider it because they understand the lawyer knows what they are talking about.
 Think of people you know.
 You probably have someone you respect, and you are going to give a lot more weight to what they have to say than someone you don’t know.

 The problem is how to determine what a lawyer’s reputation is.
 One indicator is the opinion of other lawyers.
 I mentioned CLE programs earlier.
-The people who put those programs on choose lawyers who they believe are experts in their field, and have knowledge that other lawyers need to know about.
+The people who conduct those programs choose lawyers who they believe are experts in their field and have knowledge that other lawyers need to know about.
 You can be assured that lawyers who regularly appear in CLE programs have a good reputation among other lawyers.